remmysean/CBT-therapy/README.md

 ## Introduction to the Problem

-Depression in women is very common.
-In fact, women are twice as likely to develop clinical depression as men.
+Depression is very common.
+Women are twice as likely to develop clinical depression as men.
 Up to one in four women is likely to have an episode of major depression at some point in life.
 Depression in women can occur at any age.
 ### What is Depression?

 Depression is a common and serious medical illness that negatively affects how you feel, the way you think and how you act.
 It can lead to a variety of emotional and physical problems and can decrease a person’s ability to function at work and at home.